collabserver/collabserver-datatypes/README.md

 - LWWSet: Last-Write-Wins Set

 ## CvRDT (State-based)
+> Warning: I wrote the CvRDTs as an example and are not meant to be used.
+> (At least, some change may be required).

 - 2PSet: Add / Remove set (Two-phases Set)
 - GCounter: Grow-only counter
 - GGraph: Grow-only graph